Last update: Sep 20, 2023 07:25 a.m. EDT

 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: When you register to vote, you must provide your California driver's license or California identification card number, if you have one.
-If you do not have a driver's license or ID card, you must provide the last four digits of your Social Security number (SSN).
-If you do not include this information, you will be required to provide identification when you vote if it is your first time voting in a federal election.
+- Box 6 - ID Number: If you have one, you must provide your Alabama driver's license number or Alabama non-driver's identification card number.
+If you do not have an Alabama driver's license or non-driver's identification card, you must provide the last 4 digits of your Social Security number.
+If you have not been issued any of these numbers you must write the word "NONE" and a unique identifier will be provided for you.

 - Review the "Who can register to vote?" section above and check that you're eligible.